tyoeer/Chaoshead/docs/object.md

 Represents an object.
 - require("levelhead.objects.base") for base functionality.
-- require("levelhead.objects.properties") for objects with properties.
+- require("levelhead.objects.propertiesBase") for objects with properties.

 # Base
 ```Lua